Mt Fuji West Of Tokyo, Japan Travel Guide

 An ancient volcano's rim forms the basis for Hakone's hot spring region and Lake Ashi.

 Lake Kawaguchiko, developed for visitors, has popular viewpoints and tourist facilities.
 Lake Yamanakako, the largest, attracts visitors for watersports.
 Lakes Saiko, Shojiko, and Motosu, less developed, present more secluded and natural settings.
-Lake Motosu, with its iconic Fuji reflection, appears on the 1000 yen banknote.
+Lake Motosu, with its symbolic Fuji reflection, appears on the 1000 yen banknote.

-The region's elevation varies considerably.
+The region''s elevation varies considerably.
 The Mount Fuji summit has a challenging climb and unique high-altitude ecosystem.

-Mount Fuji carries deep historical and spiritual meaning for Japan.
+Fuji-san carries deep historical and spiritual meaning for Japan.
 For centuries, people revered it as a sacred mountain, a destination for worship and pilgrimage.
 Its striking conical shape has inspired countless works of art, becoming one of Japan's most recognizable symbols.

 Ancient pilgrimage routes, some still used today, lead to its summit.
 Shrines and temples dot the mountain's base.